invertase/globe/templates/globe_rest_api_with_auth_cors_dartfrog/TEMPLATE.md

 ---
-name: RESTapi with DartFrog
+name: Simple DartFrog with Auth and Cors
 description: Building a RESTapi backend with DartFrog
 tags: ["dart", "dartfrog", "globe"]
 username: Invertase
 ---

-# RESTapi With DartFrog
+# Simple DartFrog with Auth and Cors

 ## Overview

 ### Philosophy

-Creating a simple RESTApi server usually comes with many boilerplate codes which you need to do at the beginning of any project.
-This template helps you to save time to scaffold your Dart backend with DartFrog as quickly as possible.
+Creating a simple web server along with enabling Cors and Auth.

 ### Features

 This package comes with

 - Authentication
-- Custom Entry point
-- Logger
 - CORS
 - Dynamic route handle
-- Wildcard route handle
-- Serializable
-- And more

 ### How to use